 About National Richter Scale Day

-Charles Francis Richter is most famous as the creator of the Richter magnitude scale, was born on April 26th 1900.
+An American author, physicist and seismologist, Charles Francis Richter is most famous as the creator of the Richter magnitude scale.
+Richter was born April 26th 1900, near Hamilton, OH.

 |magnitude level||category||effects||earthquakes per year|

 |less than 1.0 to 2.9||micro||generally not felt by people, though recorded on local instruments||more than 100,000|